AmnezziaCS/ContributorJS/readme.md

 **In order for the script to function you will have to fill in** :
 - `GIT_USER_EMAIL` : Your Git email.
-- `TARGET_FOLDER_PATH` : The path of the folder you want the created repository to appear in (an empty one 😉).

 **The following values are not mandatory** :
 - `GIT_REPOSITORY` : The remote repository you want changes to appear on.
 If left empty, you will have to push changes by hand.
 To see how you should create it, go to [this part](#hostRepo).